Revised on: January 17, 2023

-The recent announcement of a recall of two lots of the hypertension medication Quinapril and Hydrochlorothiazide from the U.S. market is putting nitrosamine drug substance related impurities (NDSRI) in the spotlight once again.
+The October announcement of a recall of two lots of the hypertension medication Quinapril and Hydrochlorothiazide from the U.S. market is putting nitrosamine drug substance related impurities (NDSRI) in the spotlight once again.

-The voluntary recall of the high blood pressure medication – the latest of several similar recalls in the last year – demonstrates the growing need to mitigate the risks arising from nitrosamines, which – at high levels – are linked with an elevated risk of cancer.
+The voluntary recall of the blood pressure medication – the latest of several similar recalls in the last year – demonstrates the growing need to mitigate the risks arising from nitrosamines, which – at certain levels – are linked with an elevated risk of cancer.

 Nitrosamines have represented a significant challenge for industry and regulators for some time.
 Earlier this year, at a U.S. Food and Drug Administration (U.S. FDA) workshop, my fellow panelist and I addressed the latest developments in the identification and control of nitrosamines in pharmaceutical products.
 Audience questions revealed a wide range of concerns about sources of contamination, testing and support for industry’s efforts to control levels – demonstrating the seriousness of the issue and the need for answers.